Hello guys !

 CW: Ableism, rape culture, fatmisia, bimisia, mind control

 Ho boy, it’s 3am.
-This post took a lot more time and work than I expected, so I hope you find new books for sink your teeth into ❤
+This post took a lot more time and work than I expected, so I hope you find new books to sink your teeth into ❤

 That’s it until next time.